Photo: Tom Scalisi for Bob Vila

 - Digital screens are becoming more common, and they display the battery level, compressor psi, and other important information.

 - Some of the more advanced models feature additional charging ports for USB-powered devices and 110V outlets for standard charging.

 - Bluetooth functionality allows you to connect to your mobile devices and stream audio while also charging your smartphone.

 - Jump starters with air compressors don’t have tanks like a traditional portable air compressor, which keeps them lightweight and compact.

-Even with all this background on choosing the best jump starter with air compressor, you might have questions.
+Even with all of this background on choosing the best jump starter with air compressor, you might have questions.
 The following section is a collection of some of the most frequently asked questions about jump starters with air compressors, so be sure to check for an answer to your question below.

-Q. How many amps do I need to jump start my car?
+Q. How many amps do I need to jump-start my car?

 This depends on the vehicle, with smaller engines requiring just a few hundred amps and larger engines requiring 1,000 or more amps.
-Consider erring on the side of caution and choosing a jump starter from this guide, as they all boast at least 1,000 amps.
+Consider erring on the side of caution and choosing a jump starter from this guide, as they all boast at least 1,000A.